toralf/tor-relays/README.md

     prometheus_server: "1.2.3.4
 ```

-In addition the _Prometheus node exporter_ is deployed by: `node_metrics: true`.
+A *Prometheus node exporter* is deployed by: `node_metrics: true`.
 For more Prometheus config examples and Grafana dashboards take a look at [this](https://github.com/toralf/torutils/tree/main/dashboards) repository.

-My static prometheus config contains something like:
+A static prometheus config contains something like:

 ```yaml
 - job_name: "Tor-Snowflake-hx"